Diocesan Sanctuary of Our Lady of Guadalupe: Present day

 At the moment, construction is on the verge of completion and last details are being finished.
-The Pipe organ, by Alexander Schuke Potsdam Orgelbau based in Potsdam, is complete and was installed early in 2009.
+The Pipe organ, by Alexander Schuke Potsdam Orgelbau, is complete and was installed early in 2009.
 With the newly installed spires, the towers now reach a height of 107.5 meters.
 The inner illumination is completely finished and in niches on the pillars, images of the saints have been placed, with plaques with their respective names underneath.